Viver2nd/Slot-Machine/README.md

 # Slot-Machine

+**Technologies**

-This is a slot-machine game created using HTML, CSS and JavaScript.
+This game was created using HTML, CSS and JavaScript.

+**Getting Started**

+Link:

+Instructions:
+To play, enter your wager amount and press the golden button to spin.

+**Next Steps**
+- Login System
+- Deposit Function
+- Slot Roll Animation